 SFA “Now That’s What I Call Business” Magazine

 The SFA magazine was distributed to all SFA members by post quarterly and is available in an interactive format on the SFA website.

 A range of publications are available for members covering various HR and business related topics.
 Publications include guidelines, sample policies and wallcharts.
 All publications can be downloaded from www.sfa.ie.

-Through our annual and one-off surveys we collect data on a broad range of issues that provides an insight on key business and policy issues that impact on the small business agenda.
-2014 research included our banking survey, jobs & pay rates survey, business crime survey and gathering business sentiment on issues such as confidence/activity, late payments and employment law.
+Through annual, quarterly and one-off surveys, the SFA collects data on a broad range of issues that provide an insight on key business and policy issues that impact on the small business agenda.
+Research topics in 2015 included training needs in small firms, recruitment, pay trends and business sentiment.

 Members Group Discount Schemes

 Members can avail of a range of discount schemes including insurance, VHI/Aviva health insurance and member-to-member offers.

 We ensure your voice is heard through lobbying, policy submissions and meetings with government.
 We shape the broad business and government policy agenda in order to achieve our vision of Ireland as the most vibrant small business community in the world – supporting entrepreneurship, valuing small business and rewarding risk takers.
 We pursue key policy issues that reflect your concerns and business priorities at a national and European level.